giuliacomgiu/Backend_NodeJS_MongoDB/README.md

 ## Server-side
 The server-side was developed with NodeJS, Express and MongoDB.
-It uses mongoose for database operation, passport for suthentication, Morgan for debug logs, cors for CORS validation and dotenv for environment variables.
+It uses mongoose for database operations, passport for authentication, Morgan for debug logs, cors for CORS validation and dotenv for environment variables.